Mang-nuss/Db-repos/README.md

 As of feb 18th, the main task is to connect another db using the same connection call.

+So far, the work has been part of my internship at NöjdPatient AB (https://nojdpatient.se), a startup MedTech company developing an application to be used by healthcare actors ("Clinics").
+The files first uploaded included one sole Clinic Schema.
+Instances of this are intended to be the primary elements of the customer db of NöjdPatient.
+The last commit, +advices, includes another Schema.
+By uploading my package, I have mainly intended to present a simple, unbugged REST API - to anyone, hobby hackers or future employers.

 To be continued, ...
 Magnus